chayadroznik/iNfOflag/README.md

 # How to use the App

-****Download and install QT
+**Download and install QT

 First, you have to download QT Framework from their website: https://bit.ly/3osHUr8.
-Follow the instructions to install version 6.3.
+Follow the instructions to install version 6.3..

-**** Changes in the directory

-Once QT is download and installed, open the ....

 # Algorithm of iNfOflag